d5/tengo/docs/stdlib-times.md

   2006" would be interpreted if it were the value; it serves as an example of the input format.
 The same interpretation will then be made to the input string.
+- `parseInLocation(format string, s string, loc string)`: parseInLocation is like parse but parse interprets a time as UTC; parseInLocation interprets the time as in the given location.
 - `unix(sec int, nsec int) => time`: returns the local Time corresponding to the given Unix time, sec seconds and nsec nanoseconds since January 1, 1970 UTC.